ASP.NET Web Deployment using Visual Studio: Deploying to Test

 Data Source=.\SQLExpress;Initial Catalog=aspnet-ContosoUniversity;Integrated Security=True

-The deployment process will put this connection string in the deployed Web.config file because Use this connection string at runtime is selected.
+The deployment process puts this connection string in the deployed Web.config file because Use this connection string at runtime is selected.

 You can also get the connection string from Server Explorer.
 In Server Explorer, expand Data Connections and select the <machinename>\sqlexpress.aspnet-ContosoUniversity database, then from the Properties window copy the Connection String value.
 That connection string will have one additional setting that you can delete: